derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 1. never changed
 2. always remained in the document

-Additionally, this cached `imageToToggle` could be valuable to other code within our program.
+Additionally, this cached `imageToToggle` value could be valuable to other code within our program.
+If this was the case then the variable declaration wouldn't leverage the scope just outside the `toggleImageOpacity`'s scope, but could instead leverage the singleton design pattern like we mentioned in the Principles and Patterns section.
+For us currently though, this is overkill so we'll leave it as is.

 A case could be made for making it *better*

 If it is not already obvious, identifers are invaluable.
 They provide a reference to a particular value by name that may be used in other parts of the code.
 The named reference may be used in a sync or async fashion too.
 Identifiers are your key to getting specific work done at specific times.
 A value is denoted in one of two ways:
 1. primitive